Yes, we are open!

 As you may already know, whales are actually mammals – not fish.
 This has a few implications that make them stand out when compared to their other aquatic neighbors.
 First, whales are warm-blooded and give live births to their young ones (as opposed to laying eggs) and feed them milk.
 The most prominent distinction between whales and other fish is that whales don’t have gills, which means they cannot breathe the oxygen dissolved in water.
 Instead they have lungs which means they have to come to the surface every time they want to breathe air.

+Again, we know that whales do breathe air, so how long can whales stay underwater on one breath?
 Whales can hold their breath for a very long time, and this ranges species to species.
 The average whale can hold its breath for about 60 minutes.
 The Sperm whale can hold its breath longer than the average whale, for about 90 minutes.
 The whale that can hold its breath the longest, however, is the Curved Beak Whale, who can take long dives underwater for about 138 minutes!
 Compare this to dolphins who can also hold their breath underwater, but for a much shorter time period, around 3-5 minutes.

+Why can whale hold their breath for so long?
 There are a few things that play in whales’ favor when it comes to holding their breath underwater.
 They have a very efficient respiratory system where their lungs can make the most out of each breath, giving them the ability to stay underwater for hours at a time.
 For perspective, humans breathe around 12-20 times per minute when resting, but only absorb 5% of the oxygen in a single breath.
 Compare this to a whale who can absorb as much as 90% of the oxygen in each breath.
 This means that a whale acquires much more oxygen than a human in a single breath to start with.

 Whales’ lungs have the ability to store oxygen in a special protein found in muscles called myoglobin.
 They also conserve energy underwater by slowing their heart rate and limiting blood supply to only a few organs.